Road trip: Wisconsin River

 Lined with so many dams and reservoirs it's often called the nation's hardest-working river, the Wisconsin devotes itself to play after it passes the town.

 Then it becomes the Lower Wisconsin State Riverway, beloved by canoeists, who like to play on its many sandbars.

-The busiest stretch is west of Sauk City, which is halfway between Wisconsin Dells and Madison but has its own A-list attractions: bluff-top panoramas, a historic vineyard, a new-age brewery, a free car ferry, a picture-postcard mill and, of course, the river.
+The busiest stretch is west of Sauk City, which is halfway between Wisconsin Dells and Madison but has its own A-list attractions: bluff-top panoramas, a historic vineyard, a paved bike trail, a free car ferry, a picture-postcard mill and, of course, the river.